capecodcommission/cape-cod-coastal-planner/chip_api/README.md

 ### Seeders
-Modify seed files at `/dev/support/seeds.ex` and `/prod/support/seeds.ex` Uncomment mix ecto.reset in `Dockerfile` to dump and rebuild DB schema
+Modify seed files at `/dev/support/seeds.ex` and `/prod/support/seeds.ex` Uncomment mix ecto.reset in `/chip_api/startup.sh` to dump and rebuild DB schema
 ```bash
 # Generate new seeds.sql file with new seed changes
 # Prompt should appear for Postgres password